 The Opera browser bakes in ad-blocking features into the browser without the need for an extra add-on, while also offering privacy-friendly tools such as an unlimited, built-in VPN service, incognito mode, fraud and malware warnings for suspicious links and pages, and more.
 In addition, you can further customize Opera's capabilities with a wide array of extensions.

-Mobile users need not fret, as the Android version comes with just about everything the desktop version has, and a mobile-oriented version built for touch screen interfaces is available as Opera Touch.
+Mobile users need not fret, as the Android version comes with just about everything the desktop version has but built for touch-screen interfaces.
+On iOS, the mobile version of Opera is listed in Apple's App Store as Opera Touch.

 The Electronic Frontier Foundation's Privacy Badger browser extension was born from the EFF's concerns about the business models of some privacy tools and ad blockers.